MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 ### LLMs as Operating Systems

-**These are loose analogies and they aren't perfect.
-However, comparing the LLM ecosystem to (traditional) operating systems yields an all the more surprisingly good fit.**
+These are loose analogies.
+They aren't perfect. **Anyway, comparing the LLM ecosystem to (traditional) operating systems yields a really good fit.**

-**LLMs are a highly complex thing to build.
-Compared to that, they also are trivial to copy and paste, and easy to interact with.** LLMs are software, after all.
+**LLMs are highly complex things to build.** They are trivial to copy and paste once they are built, and they are relatively easy to interact with.
 Open Source LLMs are freely available, communities gather around them.
-Switching between models may come with distinct up- and/or downsides. *All this sounds like what we know from operating systems, doesn't it?*
+Switching between models may come with distinct up- and downsides. **All this sounds like what we know from operating systems, doesn't it?**

 <center>
 	<img src="./img/llm_os.png" style="width: auto; height: 400px;" />
 </center>

-This analogy is further sharpened by the fact that **LLMs have been enabled to use tools** (calculators, python interpreters, web search, etc.) and even other LLMs to perform tasks.
+The operating systems analogy is further sharpened by the fact that **LLMs have been enabled to use tools** (calculators, python interpreters, web search, etc.) and even other LLMs to perform tasks.
 Additionally, **LLMs are increasingly multi-modal**: They can interpret text, images, video and audio for peripheral tasks.

 - **What once was Random Access Memory (RAM) is now an LLM's context window.**
 - **What once was a hard drive is now an LLM's knowledge base, attained from all the training and fine-tuning.**

-It seems that the way LLMs are currently provided and utilized is similar to how computers were used in the 1960s and 70s: No client, all centralized, a mainframe with all resources centralized, everybody who wants to can get a share of that distinct resource. **We time-share LLMs like 60s' mainframes.**
+The way LLMs are provided and used is similar to how computers were utilized in the 1960s and 70s: You had a centralized mainframe with equally centralized resources, everybody who wanted to could get a share of the mainframe's compute resources. **Equivalently, we now time-share LLMs like those 60s' mainframes.**<br>

-Moreover, we chat with LLMs, mainly.
-Feels like a terminal in some sense...
+Moreover, we chat with LLMs in a terminal-like manner.

-Distributed, on-device ML in this context really feels like a logical next step for the LLM ecosystem.
-Tools like [Ollama](https://ollama.com/) and [exolabs](https://github.com/exo-explore/exo) really push the boundaries in terms of making things local, friendly and yet speedy.
+Distributed, on-device ML in this context really feels like a logical next step for the LLM ecosystem.<br> Tools like [Ollama](https://ollama.com/) and [exolabs](https://github.com/exo-explore/exo) really push the field in terms of making things local, friendly and yet speedy.
+Making LLMs and ML in general more efficient is a [buzzing](https://efficientml.ai) topic right now.

-That's one dimension, the hardware and inference side.
-The other one is the software side, and research in the area of making LLMs and ML in general more efficient is [buzzing](https://efficientml.ai).

-A stricking dissimilarity to operating systems is that LLMs emerged from the reaction of a broad consumer base to it.
+A striking dissimilarity to operating systems is that LLMs emerged from the reaction of a broad consumer base to it.
 [It didn't really trickle down from usage in governments or big corporations, but rather went up the ladder.](https://karpathy.bearblog.dev/power-to-the-people/) That's unlike the internet (ARPANet) or computers or thus operating systems.
 The research preview that was [ChatGPT](https://chatgpt.com), through the response it got was the catalyst for the LLM ecosystem to emerge.

 ## LLM Psychology

-**LLMs are autoregressive people simulators in (at least) the text plane.** This is because LLMs are trained mainly on text data, often enough written by people.
-And in some aspects, this shows: **LLMs can really easily pick up on writing styles,** for example.
+**LLMs are approximative autoregressive people simulators in (at least) the text plane.** This is because LLMs are trained mainly on text data, often enough written by people, aiming to emulate producing such text.
+And in some aspects, this shows: **LLMs can really easily pick up on distinct writing styles,** for example.
 They are very good at retrieving patterns from the data they encountered during training.

 The 'people simulators' analogy is weakened, though, as soon as we face **LLM hallucinations**.<br>
 Current LLMs, according to benchmark results, provide PhD-level answers to certain questions, but at the same time may fail on elementary school math problems.<br>